magicsk/Transi-swift/README.md

 - Detail for each connection
 - Trip planner
 - Maps with all stops
+- Timetables

 ### Planned and in-progress
-- Timetables
-- Apple watch app
 - Dynamic island integration
+- Sharing
 - Notifications
+- Apple watch app
+- Macos app

 ## Download